hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/solang.md

             </td>
             <td>
                 <b>
-                    Default last dimension as the dynamic one
+                    Arrays' outer dimension is the only one allowed to be dynamic
                 </b>
             </td>
         </tr>